TheThinkingHome/Automations/blueprints/template/battery_sentinel.md

 # Battery Sentinel (Alpha)

-Two Home Assistant template blueprints that watch every battery device in the house and report, as sensors, which ones are running low and which ones have quietly stopped reporting.
+Two Home Assistant template blueprints (Battery Sentinel - Low Battery, and Battery Sentinel - Not Reporting) that watch every battery device in the house and report those that are running low and those that quietly stopped reporting.

 Battery monitoring in Home Assistant has looked the same for years.
-The common blueprints are automation blueprints: they check a percentage on a schedule and push a message.
+The common blueprints check each device's battery percentage on a schedule and push a notification to your phone.
 The notification is the entire product.
-You get a one-time alert, and nothing else in your system can read the result, because there is no result to read, only an action that already fired.
+You get a one-time alert and nothing else in your system can read the result.

-That corner of the ecosystem has stalled.
-Little has moved in a long time.
-The forums carry a steady run of feature requests, list the actual battery type so the alert tells you what to buy, catch the sensor that died without going unavailable, put the low devices on a shopping list, send the alert somewhere other than one phone, and most of them go unanswered.
-They are not hard requests.
-They are simply out of reach for an automation whose only output is a notification, because a notification has nowhere to put a list, a history, or a second reader.
+Battery monitoring in Home Assistant has stalled.
+The forums carry a steady run of feature requests: list the actual battery type so the alert tells you what to buy, catch the sensor that died without going unavailable, filter selected battery devices with a battery_watch label, send the alert somewhere other than a phone, and most of them go unanswered.
+These are not hard requests.
+They are simply out of reach for a blueprint whose only output is a notification.

-Battery Sentinel is a fresh approach, written from scratch.
+**Battery Sentinel** is a fresh approach, written from scratch.
 It is not a fork or a patch of anything.
-The starting point is different: instead of building down from the notification, it builds up from the sensor.
+The starting point is different: instead of building down from a notification, it builds up from a sensor.

 ## Why a Sensor Instead of an Automation

-These are template blueprints, so each one produces a `sensor`, not a one-time action.
-That single change is what unlocks everything the notification-only model cannot reach.
+We built a pair of template blueprints, so each one produces a `sensor`, not a one-time action.
+This single change is what unlocks everything the notification-only model cannot reach.
 A sensor has a state and attributes that persist, and anything in Home Assistant can read it.
 One sensor, many listeners:

 - **A notification**, the obvious one.
 A companion automation blueprint for this is planned, so you get the polished alert without hand-writing the Jinja yourself.
 - **A dashboard card** that lists the low devices with area and battery type, so a glance tells you what to grab from the drawer.
-- **A to-do or shopping list**, each low cell dropped onto a list so the right battery is on hand before you make the swap.
+- **A to-do or shopping list**, each low cell dropped onto a list so the right battery can be purchased if not already on hand.
 - **A voice summary** through Assist, asking which batteries need attention before you head out.
-- **A gate on another automation**, logic that only runs when the list is empty or non-empty, for example holding back a routine that leans on a sensor that has gone quiet.
+- **A gate on another automation**, logic that only runs when the list is empty or non-empty, for example holding back an automation that leans on a sensor that has gone quiet.

 The notification is the least of what the signal can drive.
-It is just the first reader people reach for.
+It is just the first most people reach for.

 ## What It Does

-Battery Sentinel splits the job across two single-purpose sensors so each one reports cleanly, with no attributes from the other muddying the output:
+Battery Sentinel splits the job across two single-purpose sensors so each one reports cleanly:

-- **Battery Sentinel - Low** counts the batteries at or below a threshold.
+- **Battery Sentinel - Low** counts the batteries at or below a threshold and creates a detailed list in the attributes of any below the threshold.
 - **Battery Sentinel - Not Reporting** counts the batteries that stopped reporting, including the one frozen at a healthy-looking value that a percentage check can never see.

-Neither notifies on its own.
 Each is a signal: the state is a count, the flagged devices are listed in a `devices` attribute, and you decide what reads it.
 Build the pair for full coverage, or just the one you want.

 **Delivering now:**

-- Two single-purpose sensors, the state as a count, the offenders in a structured `devices` attribute carrying name, area, level or last-seen time, and battery type.
+- Two single-purpose sensors, the state as a count, the offenders in a structured `devices` attribute carrying name, area, level or last-seen time, and if the device reports it, battery type.
-- Low handles both percentage and binary battery sensors, with a value-hysteresis band so a cell sitting at the threshold does not flap in and out of the list.
+- _Battery Low_ handles both percentage and binary battery sensors, with a value-hysteresis band so a cell sitting at the threshold does not flap in and out of the list.
-- Not Reporting judges liveness by the device, not the sticky battery reading, and judges it once a day so an honest daily reporter is not flagged for the hours it is quiet.
+- _Not Reporting_ judges liveness by the device, not the sticky battery reading, and judges it once a day so an honest daily reporter is not flagged for the hours it is quiet.
 The daily verdict is latched between runs.
-- Scope by label, area, device, or entity, with include and exclude, and exclude always winning.
+- Scope by label, area, device, or entity, with include and exclude, and exclude always wins.
 - Area and device scopes are filtered to real battery entities; labels and explicit entity lists are trusted as you curated them.
-- Optional debug log line, and each sensor registered with a `unique_id` so you can rename it or place it in an area from the interface.
+- Optional debug log line, and each sensor registered with a `unique_id` so you can rename it or place it in an area from the UI.

 **Envisioned:**

-- A companion notification automation blueprint, so the alert is a guided setup rather than hand-written templates.
+- A companion notification automation blueprint so the alert is a guided setup rather requiring to be hand-written.
 - Voltage-reporting devices supported alongside percentage and binary.
 - Actionable notifications, tap to drop the dead cell straight onto a to-do list.
 - A combined health view that reads both sensors as a single signal.